frederic-perez/AmE-dictionary/data/idioms.md

 __in your face__ :two::hammer:
 __in-the-know__
 __in(to) shape__ In good, robust health; strong or fit.
+__in/within living memory__ In a recent enough time as to be remembered by people who are alive today.
+(Usually used in negative statements.) _There hasn’t been a blizzard like this in living memory!_ _The worst heart care crisis in living memory._
 __incumbent (up)on (someone)__ Imposed or expected as an obligation, duty, or requirement on someone.
 __inner circle__ A small, exclusive, and intimate group of like-minded people sharing a common goal, pursuit, or purpose.
 __inopportune moment__ An unfortunate or inconvenient moment in time. _I’m afraid you’ve caught me at an inopportune moment, as I’m just about to leave for the airport._